JosephSAlemu/MLMouseBrain/README.md

 ## Steps to use
  - Create a virtual environment

- - Install all the dependencies in requirments.txt
+ - Install all the dependencies in requirements.txt

- - Use git lfs to install all the csv files, txt files, and jpg images.
+ - Download the Datasets folder from Josephswork/Datasets in the google drive and put the file in the MLMouseBrain File